-On August 12, 2020, at Plaintiffs' direction, UMB Bank sued Revlon and other defendants in the United States District Court for the Southern District of New York asserting that the 2019 and BrandCo Transactions breached the 2016 Credit Agreement.
+On August 12, 2020, at Plaintiffs' direction, UMB sued Revlon and other defendants in the United States District Court for the Southern District of New York asserting that the 2019 and 2020 transactions breached the 2016 Credit Agreement.
 UMB Bank, Nat'l Ass'n v.
 Revlon, Inc., et al., No. 1:20-cv-06352 (S.D.N.Y.), ECF No. 1 (the "UMB Complaint").
 The UMB Complaint is substantially identical to the Complaint here except that it asserted claims for fraudulent transfer, which Plaintiffs' Complaint here omits.
-Through UMB, Plaintiffs alleged that the 2019 and BrandCo Transactions breached the 2016 Credit Agreement, and included claims for breach of the same provisions of the 2016 Credit Agreement that Plaintiffs allege here.
-UMB sought equitable relief including rescission of the 2020 Amendment and the 2020 Pari Passu Intercreditor Agreement; a declaration that the 2016 loans were validly accelerated; and "[v]oiding" the transfer of IP to the BrandCos, the "transfer" of liens in the BrandCo collateral; and "all obligations arising under any of the facilities provided in the 2020 BrandCo Credit Agreement."
+Through UMB, Plaintiffs alleged that the 2019 and BrandCo Transactions breached the same provisions of the 2016 Credit Agreement that Plaintiffs rely on here.
+UMB sought equitable relief including rescission of the 2020 Amendment and the 2020 Pari Passu Intercreditor Agreement; a declaration that the 2016 loans were validly accelerated; and "[v]oiding" of the transfer of IP to the "BrandCo Entities," the "transfer" of liens in the BrandCo collateral, and "all obligations arising under any of the facilities provided in the 2020 BrandCo Credit Agreement."
 (Mitchell Declaration, Ex.
 W at 116).
 UMB also sought an award of "damages in an amount to be proven at trial to compensate the [Objecting] Lenders for the loss of the liens on collateral securing payment of their loans under the 2016 Credit Agreement."
 (Id.).

-On November 9, 2020, before it had served defendants or any substantive motions had been filed, Plaintiffs directed UMB to dismiss the UMB Complaint without prejudice.
-(Debtors'
+On November 9, 2020, before UMB had served the defendants or any substantive motions had been filed, Plaintiffs directed UMB to dismiss the UMB Complaint without prejudice.

-MTD ¶ 29).
-A Notice of Voluntary Dismissal was filed the same day. ($UMB\ Bank$, No. 1:20-cv-06352, ECF No. 18).
+(Debtors' MTD ¶ 29).
+A Notice of Voluntary Dismissal was filed the same day.
+(UMB Bank, No. 1:20-cv-06352, ECF No. 18).